50 Good Luck Symbols From Around The World

 Plants Representing Luck

-- Four leaf clover is popular in Western cultures as symbols of luck, probably due to its association with St. Patrick's Day.
-Four leaf clovers do exist, they just are not as common as the three leaf variety.
+- Four-leaf clover is popular in Western cultures as symbols of luck, probably due to its association with St. Patrick's Day.
+Four-leaf clovers do exist, they just are not as common as the three-leaf variety.
 If you find one, it's considered good luck.
-Legend goes that when Eve had to leave paradise she took a four leafed clover along for good luck.
+Legend goes that when Eve had to leave paradise she took a four-leaf clover along for good luck.

-- Bamboo as a gift is considered good luck, specifically the Dracaena variety.
-This plant is a member of the lily family and grows in the tropical rainforests of Southeast Asia and Africa.
+- Lucky bamboo, or “friendship bamboo,” (actually a Dracaenaspecies, in the asparagus family) is a luck-bringing gift.
+This plant grows in the tropical rainforests of Southeast Asia and Africa.
 Feng Shui practitioners believe that placing a bamboo plant on the east side of a room will improve the flow of energy or "chi."

-- Red Chinese Lanterns are a symbol of luck in the Chinese culture.
+- Red lanterns are a symbol of luck in the Chinese culture.

 - Horseshoes symbolize good luck, power over evil, good fortune, and fertility.
 Horseshoes are associated with a horse's strength and dependability.
 In an upright position, it is also symbolic of the moon.
 Pointing downwards, it is symbolic of the womb.
 To the Greeks, it symbolized the crescent moon, which was regarded as a symbol of fertility.
 A horseshoe protects one's house and land, keeping strangers away.
 When a horseshoe is up on the wall or above a doorway, the "U" shape will hold good luck inside forever.
 This tradition may stem from the 10th century legend of Saint Dunstan, who trapped the devil using a horseshoe.
 From that point on, the devil would never enter a home adorned with a horseshoe over the door.
 Some legends say that an upward-pointing horseshoe gathers luck, while a downward-pointing horseshoe showers you with luck.